rmgk/scitzen/README.md

 Well … `sbt run` works.
 Or `sbt nativeImage` to generate a binary.
 Probably needs linux.
 Has a lot of optional dependencies on tools to convert other markup (Mermaid, Katex, Graphviz, Inkscape, Cairo, … ).

 Also, you would probably have to figure out the syntax, because I am currently to lazy to write that down 😛.
+However, [my dissertation](https://github.com/rmgk/dissertation-scitzen-example) is available as an example document, just keep in mind that it uses many custom macros and settings a feature that is not yet available without changing scitzen sourcecode.

 # So, why is the readme still written in Markdown?